Updated 29 Mar 2021

 Since relativity sets the speed of light as an absolute limit, at first such speculation seemed a bit nonsensical.
 Later it was realised that relativity also allowed faster-than-light objects whose lowest speed limit was that of light.
 Such "tachyon" particles behave just like the good Miss Bright of the limerick.
 But there is not the slightest evidence that such particles actually exist.

 Retrocausality first appeared in quantum physics when Paul Dirac proposed the existence of an anti-particle to the electron, the positron, and realised that it could be understood as an electron travelling backwards in time.
-An embellishment to this was the idea, discussed by John Wheeler and Richard Feynman, that there was in fact only a single electron-positron, which bounced to and fro in time so it looked like a huge number.
-But this could not explain why the positron is much less common.
+An embellishment to this was the idea, discussed by John Wheeler and Richard Feynman, that there was in fact only a single electron-positron, which bounced to and fro in time so it looked like a huge number of particles.
+But they could not explain why the positron is much less common, so they dropped the idea.
 We nowadays accept it as a different kind of particle, moving forwards in time.